marmelab/react-admin/docs/useEditContext.md

     defaultTitle, // the translated title based on the resource, e.g. 'Post #123' error,  // error returned by dataProvider when it failed to fetch the record.
-Useful if you want to adapt the view instead of just showing a notification using the `onError` side effect. isFetching, // boolean that is true while the record is being fetched, and false once the record is fetched isLoading, // boolean that is true until the record is available for the first time mutationMode, // mutation mode argument passed as parameter, or 'undoable' if not defined record, // record fetched via dataProvider.getOne() based on the id from the location redirect, // the default redirection route.
+Useful if you want to adapt the view instead of just showing a notification using the `onError` side effect. isFetching, // boolean that is true while the record is being fetched, and false once the record is fetched isPending, // boolean that is true until the record is available for the first time mutationMode, // mutation mode argument passed as parameter, or 'undoable' if not defined record, // record fetched via dataProvider.getOne() based on the id from the location redirect, // the default redirection route.
 Defaults to 'list'